-RabbitMQ is a lightweight and popular open-source message broker which supports multiple messaging protocols that have been widely deployed by many enterprises.
+RabbitMQ is a lightweight and popular open-source message broker which supports multiple messaging protocols that many enterprises have widely deployed.

-This brief tutorial is going to show students and new users how to easily install RabbitMQ with Erlang/OTP support on Ubuntu 16.04 / 17.10 and 18.04.
+This brief tutorial will show students and new users how to easily install RabbitMQ with Erlang/OTP support on Ubuntu 16.04 / 17.10 and 18.04.

 RabbitMQ supports Advanced Message Queuing Protocol, multiple messaging protocols delivery acknowledgment, flexible routing, and many more.
-Many enterprises and businesses are using this advanced open-source application to manage their mail processes.
+As a result, many enterprises and businesses use this advanced open-source application to manage mail processes.

 RabbitMQ needs Erlang/OTP to run.
-However, Erlang/OTP packages in standard Debian and Ubuntu also can be quite outdated.
-Consider installing a newer version, such as 126.96.36.199.
-To install the latest version of Erlang, add the repository below
+However, Erlang/OTP packages in standard Debian and Ubuntu also can be pretty outdated.
+Consider installing a newer version, such as 184.108.40.206.
+To install the latest version of Erlang, add the repository below.

 sudo sh -c 'echo "deb https://packages.erlang-solutions.com/ubuntu $(lsb_release -sc) contrib" >> /etc/apt/sources.list.d/erlang.list'

 After adding the repository above, run the commands below to add the repository key.